-&lt;sup>1Corden and Neary (1982) coined the term Dutch disease to describe the coexistence within the traded goods sector of a booming and a lagging sub-sector.
-The studies on the effect of Dutch disease mainly focus on the short-run effect of real exchange rates movements on sectoral production.
-A central result of this literature is the rise in unemployment in response to the appreciation of the real exchange rate and the contraction of the tradable sector.
+&lt;sup>1Corden and Neary (1982) coined the term "Dutch Disease" to describe the coexistence within the traded goods sector of a booming and a lagging sub-sector.
+Studies on the effect of Dutch Disease mainly focus on the short-run effect of real exchange rates movements on sectoral production.
+A central result of this literature is the finding of a rise in unemployment in response to the appreciation of the real exchange rate and a contraction of the non-commodity tradable sector.

-&lt;sup>2Recent studies in the open economy literature focused on the Dutch disease - Acosta et al. (2009), Bodenstein et al. (2018), Pelzl and Poelhekke (2021) and Uy et al. (2013) for example - abstract from changes in secular trends in the distinct sectors of the economy, while the hallmark of our analysis is the study of the Dutch disease within the context of structural changes.
-Kehoe et al. (2018) build an open economy model with structural transformation to study the impact of trade deficits on employment, but without considering the Dutch disease.
+&lt;sup>2Recent studies in the open economy literature focused on Dutch Disease - Acosta et al. (2009), Bodenstein et al. (2018), Pelzl and Poelhekke (2021) and Uy et al. (2013) for example - abstract from changes in secular trends in the distinct sectors of the economy, while the hallmark of our analysis is the study of the Dutch Disease within the context of structural changes.
+Kehoe et al. (2018) build an open economy model with structural transformation to study the impact of trade deficits on employment, but without considering the Dutch Disease.
 Stefanski (2014) shows that oil prices are linked to structural transformation.

-Two sources of fluctuations are at work in our model: structural change and business cycle shocks.
-Structural change alters the balanced growth path giving rise to transitional dynamics, while business cycle shocks generate temporary deviations from the transition path.
-Structural change, in turn, originates from domestic and foreign sources.
-The domestic structural change corresponds to (i) anticipated exogenous increases over preferences for being employed in the non-tradable sector, motivated by the evidence on the changing disutility of work of Kaplan and Schulhofer-Wohl (2018), and (ii) anticipated exogenous increases over preferences for consuming non-tradable goods relative to tradable goods, motivated by similar implications from non-homothetic preferences typically used in the structural transformation literature, see Comin et al. (2021), Herrendorf et al. (2014) and Leon-Ledesma and Moro (2020).
-The foreign structural change is an unanticipated, permanent increase in the level and volatility of commodity prices.
+business cycle shocks generate potentially large but temporary deviations from these secular trends.
+Structural change in our model originates from both domestic and foreign sources.
+For domestic structural change, we consider (i) anticipated exogenous increases over preferences for being employed in the non-tradable sector, motivated by the evidence on the changing disutility of work of Kaplan and Schulhofer-Wohl (2018), and (ii) anticipated exogenous increases over preferences for consuming non-tradable goods relative to tradable goods, motivated by similar implications from non-homothetic preferences typically used in the structural transformation literature, see Comin et al. (2021), Herrendorf et al. (2014) and Leon-Ledesma and Moro (2020).
+The foreign structural change is an unanticipated permanent increase in the level and volatility of commodity prices.

-Our approach to generating structural change between the tradable and non-tradable sectors is different from the structural transformation literature.
-In our case, secular sectoral shifts arise from exogenous and slow-moving changes in preferences and a permanent increase in commodity prices that alter the balanced growth path of the economy.
-In the structural transformation literature, structural change takes place endogenously as a result of either differential productivity growth and a non-unitary elasticity of substitution across sectors, as in Ngai and Pissarides (2007), or through income growth, coupled with non-homothetic preferences, as in Kongsamut et al. (2001).
-In our model, differential productivity growth across sectors drive the distinct trends in relative prices, but we assume that preferences in the consumption bundle between tradable and non-tradable shift to exactly offset the impact of drifting relative prices on expenditure shares, as in Rabanal (2009) and Siena (2021).
+We highlight that our approach to capturing ongoing trends in the shares of nontradable employment and consumption is different from, but related to, the structural transformation literature.
+In our case, secular sectoral shifts arise from slow-moving exogenous changes in preferences that alter the balanced growth path of the economy.
+In the structural transformation literature, these sectoral shifts take place endogenously as a result of either differential productivity growth and a non-unitary elasticity of substitution across sectors, as in Ngai and Pissarides (2007), or through income growth, coupled with non-homothetic preferences, as in Kongsamut et al. (2001).
+In our model, differential productivity growth across sectors drives the distinct trends in relative prices, but we assume that preferences in the consumption bundle between tradable and non-tradable shift to exactly offset the impact of drifting relative prices on expenditure shares, as in Rabanal (2009) and Siena (2021).
 As we explain in detail in Section 4, this key assumption restores a balanced growth path which is absent in standard models of structural transformation.
+At the same time, the slow-moving exogenous changes in preferences can be directly mapped to the income effects from non-homothetic preferences or faster productivity growth in the declining sector coupled with a low elasticity of substitution between declining and expanding sectors under structural transformation.
+Also, as in models of structural transformation where agents know from the outset the restrictions on current and future preferences and technologies, we assume agents anticipate the future evolution of the slow-moving and exogenous shifts in preferences.